Man charged with murder after deputies say he killed three coworkers – KION546

 CNN has been unable to determine whether Runyon has obtained legal counsel.

+The sheriff’s office identified the victims as Kevin Lanusse, 41, of Pennsylvania; Dewlon Donell, 46, of Maryland; and Gregory Dolezal, 44, of Ohio.

-Runyon, who is temporarily in Florida as a contract electrician for Pennsylvania-based company J&B Electric, was involved in a physical altercation with a coworker at a job site Friday, the affidavit says.
+Runyon, who was temporarily working in Florida as a contract electrician for Pennsylvania-based company J&B Electric, was involved in a physical altercation with a coworker at a job site Friday, the affidavit says.

 “Friday morning at about 2 a.m., Shaun Runyon got mad as a result of a problem with a supervisor and he punched his supervisor and fled from the workplace,” Polk County Sheriff Grady Judd told reporters at a news conference Saturday.

+In an updated news release Monday, the sheriff’s office said Runyon told detectives he drove to Georgia after the altercation, bought a crossbow and devised a plan to return to Florida and kill his three coworkers.

-Runyon left the worksite and drove to Tampa International Airport, about 70 miles to the west, where he parked his work vehicle, rented a car and drove to a Target store to buy a baseball bat, detectives said.
+He drove to Tampa International Airport, about 70 miles west of Davenport, where he parked his work vehicle and rented a car, the sheriff’s office said.

+“He told detectives that he purchased a baseball bat in Tampa, which he decided to use instead of the crossbow,” according to the updated news release.

 On Saturday morning, he returned to the rental home, where Judd said seven people were staying, “armed with the baseball bat and a small knife which was a personal knife he owned,” according to the affidavit.